How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 Before you even start testing, do some elimination.

-I’ll give you a few examples, and you’ll have to use your judgment.
+I’ll give you a few examples, and you’ll have to apply this knowledge to your business.

 PR, social media, content marketing, and even paid advertising can be used for this purpose.